Login with SSO FAQs

 ./bitwarden.sh rebuild command to apply your change.

-Q: How does Login with SSO work with the zero-knowledge model?
+Q: How does Login with SSO work with the zero knowledge encryption model?

 A: Bitwarden Login with SSO & Master Password only performs user authentication and does not decrypt user data.
 Adding SSO functionality does not introduce any further individually identifiable information into the Bitwarden database.